-This simple trick can help you keep your Open with menu tidy, and only show the programs you want in the list.
-It can be irritating to accidently open files in programs that can’t even read them.
-This trick works in all versions of Windows, including 2000, XP, Vista, and Windows 7.
+This simple trick can help you keep your “Open With” menu tidy, showing only the programs you actually use in the list.
+And you can use this same trick works in all versions of Windows, from XP all the way through Windows 10.

 - › How Wondershare PDFelement Enables Faster, Simpler, and Smoother PDF Editing Than Ever

 - › How to See Which iPhone Apps Are Listening to Your Microphone

 - › How to Use Microsoft’s “Money in Excel” to Manage Your Finances